jonambas/react-delver/README.md

 ### CLI Usage

+Run delver via the command line:

 ```bash
 npx delver
 ```

-Create a `delver.config.js` file to the root directory of your project:
+To configure options, create a `delver.config.js` file to the root directory of your project:

 ```js
 export default {